 Cavoodles shed differently during different seasons

 Just like you, your Cavoodle needs to regulate their body temperature.
 In certain seasons, you may find that your puppy sheds more in the summertime as opposed to the winter.
 Additionally, you may also find when grooming your Cavoodle that there is more hair on the brush in the warmer months.

 This is simply your dog trying to stay cooler.
 Most dogs have a summer and a winter coat, which allows them to keep themselves warm in the winter and cool in the summer.
 When you brush them, you’re helping maintain their coat for the season!

 How much do Cavoodles shed?

 Cavoodles don’t shed so much that you have to worry about fur all over the place; with regular grooming, you may find that your Cavoodle hardly sheds at all!
 This is great for people with allergies, or families that like a relatively clean home.
 Of course, just because Cavoodles shed so little doesn’t mean you can go without brushing them for too long!

 Groom your Cavoodle regularly for a happy puppy

-To minimize on shedding, and in turn minimize the amount of stray dog hair in your house, brush and bathe your puppy regularly to ensure optimal fur health!
+To minimise on shedding, and in turn minimise the amount of stray dog hair in your house, brush and bathe your puppy regularly to ensure optimal fur health!
 This means no mats, no tangles, and a gorgeous pooch every day.